 And everything they read about or hear about in spirituality seems to go against everything they’ve learned so far.
 So, they resist.

 First things first.
 That’s just not how things work around here.
-The spiritual path becomes complicated, when we approach it from the logical mind.
+The spiritual path becomes complicated when we approach it from the logical mind.
 Because the mind is limited to the human body, it has limitations in its ability to perceive something subtler than itself (ie. the soul sitting underneath all the layers of the body and mind).

 This resistance is understandable, though can actually sabotage our spiritual growth.